 Martin Fitzgerald Lawrence is an American actor, comedian, and filmmaker.
 He came to fame during the 1990s, establishing a Hollywood career as a leading actor, most notably in the films House Party, Boomerang, Bad Boys, Nothing to Lose, Blue Streak, Life, Big Momma's House, and A Thin Line Between Love & Hate. ...more on Wikipedia

-#55 on The Best Short Actorssee more on Martin Lawrence
+#66 on The Most Original Comedianssee more on Martin Lawrence

 Matthew Gregory "Matt" Besser is an American actor and comedian best known as one of the four founding members of the Upright Citizens Brigade sketch comedy troupe, who had their own show on Comedy Central from 1998-2000.
 He currently hosts the improvisation-based podcast Improv4humans on the Earwolf podcasting network. ...more on Wikipediasee more on Matt Besser

 Andrew Michael "Andy" Milonakis is an American actor, writer, rapper, and comedian.
 He is best known for creating and starring in The Andy Milonakis Show on MTV and MTV2.
 In 2013, he began a recurring role as Roman Armond on the Comedy Central sketch Kroll Show. ...more on Wikipediasee more on Andy Milonakis